snowdriftcoop/snowdrift/BEGINNERS.md

     of our CSS.

-*   The [Git Docs](http://git-scm.com/doc/) page includes many links, an online version of the core Git manuals, and the Pro Git book which uses the CC-BY-NC-SA license, so it is shareable but not fully FLO, unfortunately.
+*   The [Git Docs](http://git-scm.com/doc/) page includes many links, an online version of the core Git manuals, and the full Pro Git book which uses the CC-BY-NC-SA license, so it is shareable but not fully FLO, unfortunately.

 *   [Git Magic](http://www-cs-students.stanford.edu/~blynn/gitmagic/)
     is a fully-FLO book written in a more narrative style.

-*   [The Basics of UNIX][unix] is FLO and good reading, albiet a bit dense, relevant to all UNIX-style systems including Mac OS X, GNU/Linux, and BSD.

 *   [The Yesod Book](http://www.yesodweb.com/book/) is the primary resource for learning about Yesod, the web framework we use to develop Snowdrift.